Carnival of Lies ////// Part 1

 More True Crime Garage can be found on Patreon and Apple subscriptions with our show - Off The Record.
+Catch dozens of episodes of Off The Record plus a couple of Bonus episodes and our first 50 when you sign up today.

 True Crime Garage merchandise is available on our website’s store page.

 Thanks for listening and thanks for telling a friend.
-Be good, be kind, and don‘t litter.
+Be good, be kind, and don’t litter!

 Hosted by Simplecast, an AdsWizz company.
 See pcm.adswizz.com for information about our collection and use of personal data for advertising.